-Own funds, risk weighted assets and the capital ratios as at 30 June 2014 were calculated according to the new harmonised rules and regulations for banks and investment companies contained in Directive 2013/36/EU (CRD IV) and in (EU) Regulation no. 575/2013 (CRR) of 26 June 2013, which, as previously reported, transpose the banking supervision standards defined by the Basel Committee (the Basel 3 Framework) to European Union laws, and on the basis of Bank of Italy Circulars 285 and 286 (issued in 2013) and the update to Circular 154.
+Own funds, risk weighted assets and the capital ratios at 30 September 2014 were calculated according to the new harmonised rules and regulations for banks and investment companies contained in Directive 2013/36/EU (CRD IV) and in (EU) Regulation no. 575/2013 (CRR) of 26 June 2013, which transpose the banking supervision standards defined by the Basel Committee (the Basel 3 Framework) to European Union laws, and on the basis of Bank of Italy Circulars 285 and 286 (issued in 2013) and Circular 154 (updated during 2013).

-Regulatory provisions governing own funds envisage the introduction of the new regulatory framework in a gradual manner, through a transitional period, generally through 2017, during which several elements that, when the framework is in full effect, will be eligible for full inclusion in or deduction from common equity, will only have a partial percentage effect on common equity tier 1 capital.
-Generally, the residual percentage, after the applicable portion, is included in/deducted from additional tier 1 capital (AT1) or tier 2 capital (T2), or is considered among risk-weighted assets.
+Regulatory provisions governing own funds envisage the gradual introduction of the new regulatory framework, through a transitional period generally lasting until 2017, during which several elements that will be eligible for full inclusion in or deduction from common equity when the framework is fully effective, will only have a partial percentage effect on common equity tier 1 capital.
+Generally, the residual percentage, after the applicable portion, is included in/deducted from Additional Tier 1 capital (AT1) or Tier 2 capital (T2), or is considered among risk-weighted assets.